mrak/moreutils/README.md

 # moreutils

-My from-scratch reimplementation of some of the fantastic utilities from `moreutils`.
+My from-scratch reimplementation of some of the fantastic utilities from [moreutils](http://joeyh.name/code/moreutils/) released under an MIT license.

 Some features are vaguely described, such as the "many common timestamp formats are supported" for the `ts` program which are not described in the README, man